internetmosquito/python-best-practices-cookiecutter/README.md

 # Initialise git repo
 git init

-# Create virtualenv with pipenv, choose whatever Python version you want
+# Create virtualenv with pipenv, choose whatever Python version as long as it matches the one in Pipfile, OR you can skip this altogether if your default version
+# is the same as the one in Pipfile
 pipenv --python 3.7

 # Install dependencies
 pipenv install --dev